aniketpant/aniketpant.github.com/_posts/2012-08-24-i-am-upgraded-to-v1-0.md

 ## Things on my list

 *   **Shift to linux once again and run AOE III from the Virtual Box.
 (Because it seems so cool)**
-*   Learn to work with micro-frameworks - specifically [Toro][1] because it’s so cool too!
+*   Learn to work with micro-frameworks - specifically [Toro][1] because it's so cool too!
 *   Write something for [A List Apart][2]
 *   Work my way to another redesign that will not be so focused on development but be a mix of my personality and code
 *   Do my best in organising [Mark My Word][3]